 In looking back over the history of applied mathematics in my recent studies, I was reminded that the theory of statics and torques actually predates the Renaissance period considerably.
 Archimedes, in two of his surviving works, exhibited some sophisticated results on centers of gravity and equilibria of floating bodies circa 250 BC!
 His axiomatization of the "law of the lever" is the simplest of these, coming just a generation after Euclid's monumental work.

 Even before one can ask about the relation between "weight" and length, it is an interesting question to ask how one extends the concepts of Euclidean geometry to account for a quantity that can not be described soley in geometric terms like volume.
 Clearly, the practical concept of weight is very old, and can be found in the form of scales in surviving Egyptian works circa 2000 BC.
 And it may have been much earlier, since the Egyptian standardization of the cubit may have occurred around 3000 BC, and standardized weights seem to have appearred in Mesopotamia around the same time.
-But why is it reasonable to believe weights of different substances will behavie comparably?
-Why is it OK to weight food using stone weights or lead weights?
+But why is it reasonable to believe weights of different substances will behave comparably?
+Why is it OK to weigh food using stone weights or lead weights?
 Clearly stone and lead are different substances, and early science provided very poor theories of what this difference actually was.
 Might not the differences mean that scales using stone weights and scales using lead weights were fundamentally incompatible?